baAlex/Japan/README.md

 A collection of frequently used features that the C language lacks: lists, hashes, trees, maths functions (vectors, matrices), between an etcetera of other utilities.
 My contribution to the constellation of existing general-purpose libraries.

 The project born as an exercise to learn the language, since then I've been updating/refactoring it according to my needs and experience.
-There are some flaws to fix, designs to polish, bugs to add, and probably the library is too game-development oriented, I'm working on those aspects... any help is welcomed.
+There are some flaws to fix, designs to polish, bugs to add, and probably the library is too game-development oriented, I'm working on those aspects... any help is welcome.

 Overview